learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 The `styled-components` and `emotion` CSS-in-JS libraries are built entirely on tagged template literals.
-When you write `` styled.div`color: ${props => props.primary ? 'blue' : 'grey'};` ``, the library's tag function receives the static CSS parts and the dynamic value functions, generates a unique class name, injects a `<style>` rule, and tracks theme changes — all without any custom parser.
+When you write `` styled.div`color: ${props => props.primary ? 'blue' : 'grey'};` ``, the library\'s tag function receives the static CSS parts and the dynamic value functions, generates a unique class name, injects a `<style>` rule, and tracks theme changes — all without any custom parser.
 This demonstrates that tagged templates can implement fully featured DSLs (CSS, GraphQL, SQL, i18n) natively in JavaScript with zero dependencies.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>